deveshp007/Android-App-Development/developingApp.md

 ### <u>12.
 Fragment with ListView:</u>

 > App with two fragments in a single activity.
 The first fragment is having a list of items.
 When we click on any item, the second fragment is displayed with the name of the item.
+It also shows how to pass data from one fragment to another fragment.
 - Fragment
 - FragmentManager
 - ListView